Workplace Trends: Research Spring Summit

 Thursday 21 March 2019, 09:15 – 17:30

-We have two sessions with invited guest speakers, our keynote and our infamous after-lunch debate.
-Ten further sessions are the cream of our recent call for abstracts which were blind peer reviewed by our two moderators, Nigel Oseland (Workplace Unlimited) and Mark Eltringham (Workplace Insight / WorkandPlace).
+Two sessions were from invited guest speakers: our keynote and our infamous after-lunch debate.
+Ten further sessions are the cream of our call for abstracts which were blind peer reviewed by our two moderators, Nigel Oseland (Workplace Unlimited) and Mark Eltringham (Workplace Insight / WorkandPlace).

 Keynote: An Evidence-Based Approach to Workplace Management